datanav/docs/data-management.rst

 Naming conventions
 ------------------

-It is essential to have an agreed naming convention across integrations within Sesam.
-The motivation is to have a better visibility and understanding of where your data comes from and where it is heading, as well as to how it is internally transformed.
+It is essential to have an agreed upon naming convention across integrations within Sesam.
+The motivation is to have better visibility and understanding of where your data comes from and where it is heading, as well as to how it is transformed at each step.
 It also makes it easier to switch between projects.

 General rules
 =============